 Sure, Fido may start begging.
 Be strict in order to uncover what’s causing the allergies.
 It’s worth a shot!

 Some Common Symptoms

 Besides skin problems, your dog may be dealing with a number of allergy-related symptoms.
 Runny eyes, itchy ears, sneezing or even vomiting and diarrhea are well documented problems.

-These are all heart breaking but, whatever you do, don’t be quick to use human medication.
-You may deeply regret it.
+Don’t be quick to use human medication.
+You may regret it.